 Frank Williams is a small business owner and Brunswick County native who was elected Brunswick County Commissioner from District 5 on November 6, 2012 in his first run for public office.
-He was elected to a second term on November 8, 2016 and was elected Chairman of the Brunswick County Board of Commissioners on December 5, 2016.
+He was elected to a second term on November 8, 2016 and served as Chairman of the Brunswick County Board of Commissioners from December 5, 2016 until December 7, 2020.
+He currently serves as President Elect of the N.C.
+Association of County Commissioners.
 Frank lives in Leland with his wife, Lori.